-Some Windows 10 users are complaining about a problem regarding to sudden disappearance of WiFi from their system just after their computer received an Windows Update.
-According to them, when they are trying to find the cause of the problem, they are discovering that ‘Intel Wireless Ac-9560‘ driver is showing ‘Error code-10‘ in Device Manger.
+Some Windows 10 users are complaining about a problem regarding the sudden disappearance of WiFi from their system just after their computer received a Windows Update.
+According to them, when they are trying to find the cause of the problem, they are discovering that ‘Intel Wireless Ac-9560‘ driver is showing ‘Error code-10‘ in Device Manager.
 If you are facing something similar, no need to worry.
-In this article we are going to discuss some solutions for this problem.
+In this article, we are going to discuss some solutions to this problem.
 Just follow them and the problem will be fixed in no time.
 But, before going ahead for the bigger solutions, you should attempt these initial workarounds first on your computer to try out some simpler solutions for the problem.

 1. If this is the first time you are facing the problem on your computer, reboot your computer.
 After rebooting your computer check if you are still facing the problem or not.

 2. Try a ‘hard shutdown‘-Follow these steps to do a hard shutdown of your system-